 - Linear fluorescent bulbs from tanning booths, black lights, grow lamps, etc.

 - HID lights such as mercury vapor, metal halide, etc.

-Fluorescent lights and ballasts are no longer accepted at all HHW collections because there are programs for municipalities to provide collection.
+Fluorescent lights and ballasts (except with PCBs) are no longer accepted at all HHW collections because there are programs for municipalities to provide collection.